dvalters/fuse-netcdf/README.md

 Your netCDF file should now be mounted at `/trial/mntpoint` (Or wherever you created the mountpoint folder).

-#### What does the mounted netCDF file look like (note: this is subject to change during development)
+#### What does the mounted netCDF file look like? (note: this is subject to change during development)

 If we run the `tree` command in the top level directory, we get a structure like this: